PROBATE FEES: Cost of Probate in the UK (Updated!)

 What Variables Influence the Length of the Probate Process?

-There are a number of factors that can affect the length of probate, such as:
+There are several factors that can affect the length of probate, such as:

 • Disagreements between family members, beneficiaries, or personal representatives may be the cause of delays.
 Any disagreements must be resolved before the deceased’s affairs can be settled.